Payola (Northern Irish band): 77 Miles

-Pay*ola had a busy end to 2006, including an Irish tour with British rock legends Status Quo, and support slots with L.A sleaze rockers Buckcherry, and Australian superstar Jimmy Barnes.
+Pay*ola had a busy end to 2006, including an Irish tour with British rock legends Status Quo.
+It remains their biggest gig to date with well over six thousand people in attendance during the gig, and support slots with L.A sleaze rockers Buckcherry, and Australian superstar Jimmy Barnes.
 During that period they also recorded new tracks at Manor Park Studios for the "77 Miles" E.P - which was eventually released in July 2007 - once again, it was launched with a Saturday night headline show in the Empire Music Hall, Belfast.
 This show also happened to be the last featuring original drummer James Nicholl, who bowed out due to family commitments.
 The band found an immediate replacement in Adam Callaghan, and have played a string of dates around Ireland (as well as a festival show in Ipswich) with the new line-up in late 2007.